xcherryio/apis/goapi/xdbapi/docs/AsyncStateConfig.md

 HasExecuteApiRetryPolicy returns a boolean if a field has been set.

-### GetStateFailureRecoveryInfo
+### GetStateFailureRecoveryOptions

-`func (o *AsyncStateConfig) GetStateFailureRecoveryInfo() AsyncStateConfigStateFailureRecoveryInfo`
+`func (o *AsyncStateConfig) GetStateFailureRecoveryOptions() StateFailureRecoveryOptions`

-GetStateFailureRecoveryInfo returns the StateFailureRecoveryInfo field if non-nil, zero value otherwise.
+GetStateFailureRecoveryOptions returns the StateFailureRecoveryOptions field if non-nil, zero value otherwise.

-### GetStateFailureRecoveryInfoOk
+### GetStateFailureRecoveryOptionsOk

-`func (o *AsyncStateConfig) GetStateFailureRecoveryInfoOk() (*AsyncStateConfigStateFailureRecoveryInfo, bool)`
+`func (o *AsyncStateConfig) GetStateFailureRecoveryOptionsOk() (*StateFailureRecoveryOptions, bool)`

-GetStateFailureRecoveryInfoOk returns a tuple with the StateFailureRecoveryInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetStateFailureRecoveryOptionsOk returns a tuple with the StateFailureRecoveryOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStateFailureRecoveryInfo
+### SetStateFailureRecoveryOptions

-`func (o *AsyncStateConfig) SetStateFailureRecoveryInfo(v AsyncStateConfigStateFailureRecoveryInfo)`
+`func (o *AsyncStateConfig) SetStateFailureRecoveryOptions(v StateFailureRecoveryOptions)`

-SetStateFailureRecoveryInfo sets StateFailureRecoveryInfo field to given value.
+SetStateFailureRecoveryOptions sets StateFailureRecoveryOptions field to given value.

-### HasStateFailureRecoveryInfo
+### HasStateFailureRecoveryOptions

-`func (o *AsyncStateConfig) HasStateFailureRecoveryInfo() bool`
+`func (o *AsyncStateConfig) HasStateFailureRecoveryOptions() bool`

-HasStateFailureRecoveryInfo returns a boolean if a field has been set.
+HasStateFailureRecoveryOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)